By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 One is Disney World’s new Early Theme Park Entry program, in which every park is open early every morning for guests at some 45 different hotels with ~37,000 rooms.
 Disney World’s Early Entry program is covered here.

-The second new program is known as Disney World’s Extended Evening Theme Park hours, and is much more limited than Early Entry—at least so far:
+The second new program is known as Disney World’s Extended Evening Theme Park hours, and is much more limited than Early Entry:

-• In parks offered—just Magic Kingdom and Epcot, not all four;
+• In parks offered—typically just Magic Kingdom and Epcot, not all four;

-• In frequency—each of the two parks just one evening per week, not daily;
+• In frequency—two parks just one evening each per week, not daily;

 • In total hours offered per week–four hours, compared to fourteen for Early Entry; and

-• In eligible guests—permitted to use this perk will be ONLY guests at Disney World deluxe resorts, at Disney Vacation Club/deluxe villa resorts, and at four other on-property resorts—the Swan, Swan Reserve, Dolphin, and Shades of Green.
+• In eligible guests—permitted to use this perk will be ONLY guests at Disney World deluxe resorts, at Disney Vacation Club/deluxe villa resorts, at (new in 2024) The Cabins at Disney’s Fort Wilderness, and at four other on-property resorts—the Swan, Swan Reserve, Dolphin, and Shades of Green.
 These total about 13,000 rooms—about a third of the rooms eligible for Early Entry.

 To participate in Extended Evening Theme Park hours, guests must have

-–A valid park ticket for the day, and
+–A valid park ticket for the day that can be used at that park

-The way Extended Evening Hours is likely to work, based on how EMH worked in the past, is that at a certain point (typically 10p at Epcot and 9p at Magic Kingdom in October (when they begin) and November, with times subject to change), for the rides that remain open, only guests who can prove they are staying at an eligible resort will be able to enter lines.
+The way Extended Evening Hours works is that for the rides that remain open, only guests who can prove they are staying at an eligible resort will be able to enter lines.

 This is one of two reasons why the former evening EMH in the FastPass+ era was less valuable—access to rides that are popular enough to have already have long standby lines is not that time efficient.